Harry's Place: Contributors

-Harry's Place was originally started by a blogger, using the nom de plumes Harry Steele and Harry Hatchet or just Harry, who was originally the sole writer.
+Harry's Place relies mostly on anonymous writers using pseudonyms.
+It was originally started by a blogger, using the nom de plumes Harry Steele and Harry Hatchet or just Harry, who was originally the sole writer.
 The 11 September 2001 attacks on the World Trade Center served as a "wake up call" according to Harry, prompting him to try to better understand what political forces led up to it.
 In 2002, he began blogging as a way to clarify his own thoughts on political issues such as the impending war in Iraq, moving away from his Communism to embrace a more moderate social-democratic worldview.
 He made a public break with his former views in a Workers' Liberty message board discussion in October 2002, where he said Stalinism was a viewpoint "I now reject totally".

 The rapid growth in the site's audience led him to include other like-minded writers so that the blog could be updated more regularly.
 Harry ceased to contribute regularly at the end of September 2005.